 Map

-Playa Real and Playa Bahia de los Piratas are 74 kilometers (46 miles) and a 1 and a half hour drive from Liberia Airport.
-They are located in the Guanacaste province, 45 minutes from the popular Tamarindo beach town and Playa Conchal.
+Playa Real is 74 kilometers (46 miles) and a 1 and a half hour drive from Liberia Airport in the Guanacaste province.
+It is 35 minutes from the popular Tamarindo beach town and Playa Conchal.

-You can find Playa Real and Playa Bahia de los Piratas on Google Maps and Waze.
+You can find Playa Real on Google Maps and Waze.
 We recommend to use those apps for GPS to find the beaches.
+You can also put in “Hotel Bahia de los Piratas. which is another nickname for this beach.

 4×4 required?

-It is necessary to have a 4wd to get to Playa Real and Bahia de los Piratas.
+We highly recommend to have a 4wd or high car to get to Playa Real for tourists.
 The road is bumpy, narrow and is rough going in and out.
-Especially necessary in peak rainy season months of September and October.
+It is necessary in peak rainy season months of September, October and November.
 The last 8 kilometers (5 miles) or so is a pot hole riddled dirt path that gets very muddy when it rains.

 Parking

 There is a parking area at the beach.
-No fee but it’s not 100% secure so don’t leave valuables and roll up your windows.
+No parking fee.

 The Beach

 Playa Real is not only a beautiful beach but also a turting nesting site.
-Although they are not part of a private reserve, Bahia de los Piratas and Playa Real are clean and pristine.
+Although it is not part of a private reserve, the beach is so clean and pristine.
 During the day, visitors can swim, relax, walk and sunbathe.
 It has soft sand and lots of trees for shade.

 Swimming or Snorkeling?